 - Clean your adopted area!
 Dress for success by wearing closed-toed shoes, sunscreen, a hat, and gloves.
 Distribute your cleanup materials to each volunteer.
 We recommend they work in groups of three, with one volunteer in charge of trash, one in charge of recycling, and one person tracking the type of debris as they go on the data card.
 Have each volunteer total their data card tallies on their card when they are done.

 - After your cleanup, total up all the data cards and report the grand total on the summary card, along with your volunteer count, weight of debris, hours, and mileage.
 Return any unused supplies, volunteer waivers, and summary card to ILACSD's office Mon - Fri from 9AM - 5PM.
 Login on the website to submit your accomplishments.

-I Love A Clean San Diego launched a new “Do It Yourself Cleanup Program” in September 2012, installing three cleanup supply stations along popular sections of Mission Bay.
+I Love A Clean San Diego launched a “Do It Yourself Cleanup Program” in September 2012, installing three cleanup supply stations along popular sections of Mission Bay.
 Receptacles are housed in the gazebos at Playa Pacifica, De Anza Cove, and Crown Point Shores.
 Each receptacle contains trash bags, gloves, safety information, and instructions, allowing beachgoers the opportunity to conduct an impromptu beach cleanup.
 Check them out and participate in this simple and easy program that moves us one step further in keeping San Diego beaches clean!
 Funding for this program was provided through the California Coastal Commission Whale Tail License Plate grant program.